-In addition, if the engine is operated for more than three minutes in the prohibited operation area, an alarm must be provided in either the main engine safety system or the vessel's alarm and monitoring system.
+In addition, if the engine is operated for more than three minutes in the prohibited operation area, an alarm must be provided in either the main engine safety system or the vessel Alarm and Monitoring System (AMS).

-If the engine is operated for more than five minutes in the prohibited operation area, then the speed must be reduced below 73.5 rpm.
+If the engine is operated for more than five minutes in the prohibited operation area, the speed must be reduced below 75.6 rpm.